GoogleCloudPlatform/appengine-tck/README.md

 To generate an html report:

-    site mvn
+    mvn site

 The results will be located in tests/appengine-tck-[test-package]/target/site/checkstyle.html.

 Reporting Summary
 -----------------
-To summarize, there are 3 kind of reports that are generated, 1) Code Coverage,
+To summarize, there are 3 kind of reports that are generated:
+* Code Coverage,
+* Checkstyle,
-2) Checkstyle, and 3) Test Results.
+* Test Results.

 ### Code Coverage and Checkstyle Reports

     cd appengine-tck
     mvn clean install

-Code coverage will be located in index.html  To generate Checkstyle reports:
+Code coverage will be located in index.html file.

+To generate Checkstyle reports:

     mvn site